Blog

 Seated One-Leg Calf Raises

-Unilateral (one-side-at-a-time) training allows you to restore left-right symmetry that may have strayed with constant bilateral work.
-When training both sides at the same time,
+Unilateral (one-side-at-a-time) training helps restore left-right symmetry that may have gone off track with constant bilateral work.
+When training both sides together, it’s common for

 A Cure for Arthritis

-Here’s an important message from physiotherapist Geoff Ford: Arthritis is NOT an excuse to avoid exercise… in fact, the opposite!
-Bottom Line: Stop suffering from
+Here’s an important message from physiotherapist Geoff Ford: arthritis is NOT an excuse to avoid exercise… in fact, it’s the reason to start!
+Bottom Line:

 Better Than an Oura Ring

 Yesterday, my Oura readiness score was 94.
-I should have had a good workout, but I didn’t!
-The first exercise was bent-knee deadlifts and my
+I should have had a good workout—but I didn’t!
+The first exercise was bent-knee deadlifts, and my goal

 Many strength coaches like myself preach quality over quantity.
-It’s not how much you do, but how you do it!
+It’s not how much you do—it’s how you do it!
 Squats are no exception.
-When
+When it

 An Incline Press Antagonist